We continue on from Brazil.

 Croissant aux Escargots: Escargot Croissant with Garlic and Parsley – $5.75

-Boeuf Bourguignon, Purée de Pommes de Terre: Cabernet Sauvignon Braised Beef with Mashed Potatoes – $6.25
+Carbonade de Boeuf, Purée de Pommes de Terre: Beer-braised Beef with Bacon, Onion and Mashed Potatoes – $6.25

 This is a very alcohol-forward dish with a pronounced red wine flavor and the beef is more stew-quality than your typical high-end short rib dish.
 The potatoes also tend to harden a bit under the heat lamp.
 This is a pretty safe skip and your money is probably better spent on one of the many other beef dishes available at the other booths.